Urea Prices, markets & analysis

 Urea: Market overview

-The global urea market has softened moving into the fourth quarter of 2014 on the back of slow demand, but there are some signs that could point to a pick-up later in the quarter.
+The global urea market is firm moving into the first quarter of 2015 on limited availability for January and buyer interest starting to emerge ahead of the next season, but there are signs that prices could soften later in the quarter.

 News & analysis